Budyonnovsk hospital hostage crisis

-The Budyonnovsk hospital hostage crisis (Теракт в Будённовске) took place from 14 to 19 June 1995, when a group of Chechen separatists led by Shamil Basayev attacked the southern Russian city of Budyonnovsk (alternatively transliterated as Budennovsk) near the breakaway Chechen Republic of Ichkeria, during the First Chechen War of 1994–1996.
-After brief fighting in the city, Basayev and his men took over a local hospital complex where they gathered over 2,000 mostly civilian hostages, demanding a ceasefire in Chechnya and the resumption of Russian negotiations with Chechen leadership.
-Following several failed attempts by the Russian government to respond to the situation by force, Russian prime minister Viktor Chernomyrdin personally agreed to Basayev's demands, securing the release of the hostages.
-The terrorist act in Budyonnovsk was the first hostage crisis in modern Russian history.
+The Budyonnovsk hospital hostage crisis (Теракт в Будённовске) took place from 14 to 19 June 1995.
+During the First Chechen War of 1994 to 1996, a group of Chechen separatists led by Shamil Basayev attacked the southern Russian city of Budyonnovsk near the breakaway Chechen Republic of Ichkeria.
+After brief fighting in the city, Basayev and his men seized a local hospital-complex where they gathered over 2,000 hostages, demanding a ceasefire in Chechnya and the resumption of negotiations between the Russian Federation and the Chechen leadership.
+Following several failed attempts by the Russian government to respond to the situation with force, Russian prime minister Viktor Chernomyrdin personally agreed to Basayev's demands, securing the release of the hostages.
+The terrorist act in Budyonnovsk was the first hostage crisis in post-Soviet Russia.

 Initial attack

 Shamil Basayev's group of more than 100 Chechen separatist smertniki (ready to die) fighters crossed from the south of embattled Chechnya through the Russian republic of Dagestan into the Russian region of Stavropol Krai.
-They concealed themselves in a column of three KamAZ military trucks and a police VAZ-2106 car, their drivers dressed as Russian servicemen and pretending to be bringing a "Cargo 200" load of corpses of dead Russian troops back from the war zone.
+They travelled in a column of three KamAZ military trucks led by a police VAZ-2106 car, their drivers dressed as Russian servicemen and pretending to be bringing a "Cargo 200" load of dead Russian troops from the war zone.
+They passed through more than 20 checkpoints unimpeded, paying small bribes to some of the Russian policemen and soldiers when this was demanded.

-At about noon on 14 June, the column was stopped by the local police at Budyonnovsk, some 110 km north of Chechnya, and ordered to drive to the city's main police station for an inspection.
-Having arrived there, Chechen fighters suddenly emerged from the trucks and opened fire, storming and capturing the police headquarters as well as the city hall, and raising Chechen flags over local administration offices.
-Over the next several hours, as Russian reinforcements arrived, the Chechens retreated to the residential district and regrouped in the city's main hospital, taking hostages on their way.
-During the clashes and on the way to the hospital, the attackers killed as many as 41 people, including police officers, soldiers, personnel from Budyonnovsk air base, and civilians.
+At about noon on 14 June 1995, the column was stopped by local police at Budyonnovsk (alternatively transliterated as Budennovsk), some 110 km (68 mi) north of Chechnya.
+Unable to afford the officer's bribe, the column was ordered to drive to the city's main police station for an inspection.
+On their arrival, Chechen fighters emerged from the trucks and opened fire, storming and capturing the police headquarters and city hall, and raising Chechen flags over local administration offices.
+Over the next several hours, as Russian reinforcements arrived, the Chechens retreated to the residential district and regrouped in the city's main hospital, taking hostages along the way.
+At this time, the attackers had killed as many as 41 people, including police officers, soldiers, personnel from Budyonnovsk air base, and civilians.